Dental Care for Kids

 Lost or Loose Fillings

 If your child had a filling to treat a cavity and it falls off or becomes loose, they will likely experience sensitivity and discomfort.
-Our office will want to see your child as soon as possible so we can properly fill the cavity again.
+Our dentists will want to see your child as soon as possible so we can properly fill the cavity again.